andrew/ultimate-awesome/README.md

 - [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-data-chile](https://github.com/imfd/awesome-data-chile) - Lista curada de datasets públicos sobre Chile.
 - [awesome-finance-ai-papers](https://github.com/junhua/awesome-finance-ai-papers) - A collection and review of top CS conference papers in AI for Finance.
+- [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [Data-Science-and-Machine-Learning-Resources](https://github.com/nishitpatel01/Data-Science-and-Machine-Learning-Resources) - List of Data Science and Machine Learning Resource that I frequently use.
 - [Awesome-Vivaldi](https://github.com/PaRr0tBoY/Awesome-Vivaldi) - Vivaldi themes and mods that I wrote or modified from the vivaldi community.
 - [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.